 You may also find videos of people performing the hammer test; in other words, you’ll find videos of people hitting their phones with hammers.

-After these tests, you’ll see that while the glass screen protector that is often scratched or cracked beyond repair.
+After these tests, you’ll see that while the glass screen protector is often scratched or cracked beyond repair.
 However, as if by magic, when the YouTuber peels away the screen protector, the screen itself is unharmed.

 While 9H screen protectors will defend against most damage from minor falls and even targeted impacts such as falling on a rock or hard corner, it is worth a reminder that this is not a space-age forcefield for your device.